alqz/wordbiter/README.md

 If you're not sure what to enter, try these sample tiles:

 ```
-Single tiles: S C Y B N B
+Single tiles: S C Y B N G
 Horizontal tiles: AL UR KI AT
 Vertical tiles: ME
 ```

-This will find words like NATURALLY, ABNORMALITY, URBANE, and many others!
+This will find words like CALKINGS, NATURALS, BRACINGLY, MEGABUCKS, and many others!

 ### Example Session